diku-dk/futhark-book/language.rst

 not just a method for organising Futhark programs, it is also a powerful facility for writing generic code.
-Most importantly, all module language constructs are eliminated from the program at compile time, thus, there is no overhead involved with making use of the module language features.
+Most importantly, all module language constructs are eliminated from the program at compile time, using a technique called static interpretation :cite:`elsman99,Annenkov:phdthesis`.
+As a consequence, from a programmer's perspective, there is no overhead involved with making use of module language features.

 Simple Modules
 ~~~~~~~~~~~~~~